Skip to content

 More from The Ritual Guide

-Gua Sha vs Face Massage by Hand: Is the Tool Worth $22, or Can You Do It for Free?
-Read → Metal Gua Sha vs Stone: Which Should You Actually Buy?
-[Honest 2026 Guide] Read → Gua Sha Stone Feels Draggy?
-5 Root Causes [With the Slip Fix That Actually Works] Read →
+Gua Sha vs Face Massage by Hand: Is $22 Worth It?
+Read → Metal Gua Sha vs Stone: Which One Actually Wins?
+Read → Why Your Gua Sha Feels Draggy: 5 Causes + 15-Sec Fix Read →